 If the appeal is unsuccessful, you have no further right of appeal.
 You do have the right to complain to the Local Government Ombudsman, but only where you believe there have been faults in the procedure the appeal hearing has followed, not simply because you do not like the decision the Panel has made.

 Parents wishing to appeal must complete the Online Appeals Form below.
 Please ensure all sections are completed and reasons given for the appeal.

 What does an appeal cost?

 You will not be charged for appealing against the decision not to offer your child a place.
-Each appeal will cost the school and this will come out of the resource budget for its pupils.
+Each appeal will cost the school.

 In Year Appeals